 Fields of Study: Biological Sciences, Ecology, Environmental Studies, History, Natural Resources

-Summer 2018Rwanda: Land, People & ChangeLocations: Rwanda - East Aftrica
+Summer 2019Rwanda: Land, People & ChangeLocations: Rwanda - East Africa

-Fields of Study: Agricultural Leadership, Environmental Studies, Entrepreneurship
+Fields of Study: Agricultural Leadership, Environmental Studies, Entrepreneurship, Agribusiness

 Learn about the history, culture, agricultural and environmental practices, and current state of Rwanda.
-Gain a first-hand understanding of how arts-based digital storytelling techniques can be used for engaging public audiences in positive change movements.
+Explore and understand how arts-based digital storytelling techniques can be used for engaging public audiences in positive change movements.
 Visit national parks, genocide memorials, historic cultural villages, and many local businesses and organizations.

 Summer 2019China: Global Perspectives of Land and PeopleLocations: Yangling, China

-Study Chinese culture and agriculture in the center of China at Northwest Agriculture & Forestry University.
-In addition to your four weeks studying and living in China, you will get a chance to visit the Terra Cotta Warriors, hike the Great Wall, and explore the Forbidden City.
+Study Chinese culture and agriculture in the center of China at the highly-ranked Northwest Agriculture & Forestry University.
+In addition to your four weeks studying and living in China, you will get a chance to visit iconic cultural sites like the Terra Cotta Warriors, the Great Wall, and the Forbidden City.

-Summer 2020United Kingdom: PGA Golf ManagementLocations: Edinburgh, United Kingdom, Saint Andrews, United Kingdom
+Summer 2020United Kingdom: PGA Golf ManagementLocations: Edinburgh and Saint Andrews, United Kingdom

-Develop a deeper understanding of the golf industry through an increasingly important international/cultural lens.
-Conduct informal qualitative research on the golf industry in the birthplace of golf.
+Develop a deeper understanding of the golf industry through the increasingly important international/cultural lens while conducting informal qualitative research in the game's birthplace.
 Explore various golf facilities and interact with international staff and management.
-Become familiar with the golf industry from a course management perspective as well as from an agricultural perspective.
+Become familiar with the golf industry from both a course management and an agricultural perspective.

-Summer 2019Spain & France: European Culture and Food ProductionLocations: Barcelona, Paris
+Summer 2019Spain & France: European Culture and Food ProductionLocations: Barcelona, Spain and Paris, France

-Explore two of the largest countries in Europe by touring the French and Spanish countryside, walking the streets of Barcelona and Paris and experiencing the unique cuisines of this region by touring vineyards, visiting olive oil facilities, and learning first-hand from experts throughout the region about European food production.
+Explore the French and Spanish countryside, walk the streets of Barcelona and Paris and experience the agricultural foundation of the iconic cuisines of these two regions by touring vineyards, visiting olive oil facilities, and learning first-hand from experts throughout the region about European food production.